-Our teachers have a breadth of experience when teaching children with SEN. Teachers have access to training through Wokingham School Hub and can access training provided in groups or bespoke training from Wokingham's Educational Psychology Service.
-We meet with our EP to plan our training needs on a termly basis.
-Through our school cluster group, we can identify training needs and plan training in a cost effective way as well as using our cluster meetings as a professional forum to share expertise across schools.
+Our teachers have a breadth of experience when teaching children with SEND.
+Teachers have access to training through Wokingham School Hub and can access training provided in groups or bespoke training from Wokingham's Educational Psychology Service.
+We meet with our Educational Psychologist via a surgery to plan our training needs on an ad hoc basis.